raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 10 = A * B
 ```

-Because we have chosen **private keys** with small values, A=2 and B=5, it is very easy for the attacker to work out what these **private keys** are.
+Because the programmer has chosen **private keys** with small values, A=2 and B=5, it is very easy for the attacker to work out what these **private keys** are.
 All they have to do is multiply all possible values of `A` and `B` and see which multiplication results in the value 10.
 In this example, the attacker could probably even do it in their head!

 However, if the **public key** were a larger number, it would be considerably more difficult to work out the **factors**.
-Essentially, this is what protects the message: a hard maths problem.
+Essentially, this is what protects the message: a difficult maths problem.